henrydavidge/sirenia-llc/scripture_sprouts_tos.md

 **1. Acceptance of Terms**

 Welcome to Scripture Sprouts!
-These Terms of Service ("Terms") constitute a legally binding agreement between you ("User" or "you") and Sirenial LLC ("Sirenial," "we," "us," or "our") regarding your use of the Scripture Sprouts mobile application and any related services (collectively, the "Application").
+These Terms of Service ("Terms") constitute a legally binding agreement between you ("User" or "you") and Sirenia LLC ("Sirenia," "we," "us," or "our") regarding your use of the Scripture Sprouts mobile application and any related services (collectively, the "Application").

 **By accessing or using the Application, you acknowledge that you have read, understood, and agree to be bound by these Terms and our [Privacy Policy](/scripture-sprouts-pp/), which is incorporated herein by reference.** If you do not agree to these Terms or the Privacy Policy, you must not access or use the Application.